reggi/node-reggi/docs/module-harvest.md

 ## The Details

-A file is provided to the terminal command for instance, the following code is what I used to harvest `module-harvest` itself.
+A file is provided to the terminal command, for instance, the following code is what I used to harvest `module-harvest` itself.

 ```bash
 module-harvest ./module-harvest.js